chrokh/toow-old/chapters/concrete-constructed-object-composition.md

 ## Examples

+% TODO: Vigenere cipher.
+Can be implemented as a cycling list of Caesar ciphers where letters have been mapped to numbers.
+This is a much more interesting example.
+The generalization goes beyond Caesar ciphers.
+Simply inject a list of ciphers to use in sequence.
+This is a great use case for Factory Method pattern later.
+Make the FlipFlop cipher I discuss here an exercise instead?
+Note that FlipFlop is used in the following object composition chapters.
+But Vigenere ought to be a more sensible example. https://sv.wikipedia.org/wiki/Vigenère-chiffret

 Let's use our ciphers as an example and let's build something new.
 How about a cipher that flip flops between encoding and decoding between some variation of itself.
 Sounds weird but I think the results will be pretty fun.